iter8-tools/iter8/mkdocs/docs/user-guide/topics/conditional.md

 ---

 # Conditional Task Execution
 The execution of a task within an experiment can be made conditional based on an `if` clause.
 The task is executed if and only if the clause evaluates to true, and is skipped otherwise.
-A few examples of conditional execution are shown below.
+A few illustrative examples of conditional execution are shown below.

-## Examples
+## Illustrative examples

 Assess app versions. `If` SLOs are `not` satisfied, send a Slack notification.
 ```yaml